 Longhorn Council and the North Texas Orienteering Association (NTOA) are co-sponsoring training for adult scouters and volunteers interested in taking their “O” skills to the next level.
 This training provides an excellent practical foundation for Orienteering Merit Badge Counselors.
 The curriculum is based on training conducted annually at the Philmont Training Center.

 Expert instructors with many years of orienteering experience provide training that is reinforced with actual orienteering meet experience.
 This is a unique training opportunity, led by the author of the Orienteering Merit Badge book, who designed and often teaches the Philmont Training Center’s Orienteering class.

-The course will show you how to effectively use the permanent of courses at Hills and Hollows, Worth Ranch, and SRs for teaching O-skills on campouts, and help you improve your youth’s performance at all of our Orienteering competitions!
+The course will show you how to effectively use the permanent of courses at Hills and Hollows, Worth Ranch, and SR2 for teaching O-skills on campouts, and help you improve your youth’s performance at all of our Orienteering competitions!
 Click here to register.

 Team Night Orienteering

 Saturday night you can test your O skills with your friends doing some fun night orienteering.

 Food service is offered Saturday Breakfast through Sunday Lunch at per meal price or 5 meal package price.
 Meals are available only through advance purchase with a deadline of 5 PM Wednesday, March 16th.
 Each meal includes a meat entree, fruit, salad, beverage, and dessert.
 Breakfast includes meat, cereal, fruit, breads, and beverage.
 Meals are served cafeteria style and price includes return trips through the service line.